 - Consume healthy foods: Make fruits, veggies and high-fiber foodstuffs the bulk of your diet.
 Get plenty of protein and limit carbs to complex carbs, such as whole grains.
 Healthy fats, such as salmon, avocado and cold-pressed olive oil are important.
 Ridding your diet of white sugar and white flour is critical to losing fat.

 Wait and see how quickly and favorably your body reacts to the above five points.
 The results will be encouraging, but be patient and don’t give up!
-There’s no reason in the world that you shouldn’t look and feel great, especially now in the summer.
+There’s no reason in the world that you shouldn’t look and feel great.
 Blessings for your success, and let us know how you progress!
 Yours always, LB